bhandariroshan/octopus/README.md

 7. Enter a url to get word cloud
 8. Once you get word cloud, visit -- http://localhost:8888/admin
-9. You will need to login, if not loggedin use user- octopus and passwrod - octopus123
-10. You will then be redirected to admin page
+9. You will need to login, if not loggedin use user- octopus and passwrod - octopus123 10.You will then be redirected to admin page